5 Signs You Should Turn Down a Writing Project

 ALSO READ: HOW TO HANDLE CRITICISM AND REJECTION LIKE A PRO

-Client NOT Willing to Provide Relevant Information
+3. Client NOT Willing to Provide Relevant Information

+Some customers are unresponsive and do not respond to questions; others are unsure what they want.
+In either case, it is the content writer who faces flak for not delivering content in tune with the client’s expectations.
 If a client does not give you a clear idea of what they need, asks you to research everything (even the topics you should be writing on), or refuses to answer your questions, beware.

-Client Does Not REVERT after in-depth Discussions
+4. Client Does Not REVERT after in-depth Discussions

 Such a scenario is far too common.
-After all the details of the project have been discussed and agreed upon, the client suddenly stops responding.
+After all the project details have been discussed and agreed upon, the client suddenly stops responding.
 In the absence of a final go-ahead, you end up wasting time waiting for them to revert.
+Sometimes, they come back after months of silence, asking for the content to be delivered urgently – a tricky situation to be in, for sure.

 Let’s look at this for what it seems to be –